ShareFacebook Twitter AddThis

 Or for simplicity at its finest, try slices of burrino spread onto warm pieces of bread accompanied by a full-bodied red wine.

 Burrata is also easy to cook with lending itself to antipasto as well as pasta dishes as well as with meat, fish and vegetables.

-Try these recipes for burrata from beef with burrata or lavishly spread on pizza.
+Try these recipes for burrata, from beef tartar with burrata to a lavishly topped burrata pizza.

 If you love pizza you won't be able to resist this burrata and squash blossom topping, get the recipe from Turntable Kitchen.